 How Are Drugs Getting Into the State?

-Drugs can enter the state through various means, including:
+aftercare planning can enter the state through various means, including:

 • Border Crossings – Florida is a coastal state with several major ports.
 It is a common entry point for drugs smuggled into the United States from other countries, mainly South and Central America.